calfoy/meiyingw.github.io/_pages/about.md

 - (with Daisung Jang & Jeffrey Loewenstein).
 Information ambiguity in negotiations. *Data collection*

 - (with Katharina Schmid).
 When and Why Do People Underestimate the Effect of Undesirable Precedents? *Data collection*

-- (with Katharina Schmid & Selin Kesebir).
-Benefits and Costs of Being Over-precise. *Study design*

 <span class='anchor' id='presentations'></span>
 # Conference presentations